I tried accessing the console without internet connection using AWS Management Console Private Access

 - Depending on the console operations performed, additional service API endpoints may be required

 - This verification uses a minimal configuration prioritizing reproducibility.
-For production use, please control the access scope with IAM policies, endpoint policies for the corresponding VPC Endpoints, etc.
+For production use, please control the scope of access using IAM policies, endpoint policies for the corresponding VPC Endpoints, etc.

-- Gateway Endpoints are for resources within the VPC only.
+- Gateway Endpoints are dedicated to resources within the VPC.
 Separate design is required when using them from on-premises via Direct Connect

 Summary

-In this verification, by combining Interface Endpoints for console display (console / signin / console-static) with VPC Endpoints for the required service APIs from a Windows EC2 instance placed in a VPC without IGW / NAT, I confirmed sign-in to the AWS Management Console, display of the S3 bucket list screen, and display of the DynamoDB console screen.
+With the addition of the console-static endpoint this time, this restriction has been resolved.
+In this verification, by combining the Interface Endpoints for console display (console / signin / console-static) and the VPC Endpoints for the required service APIs from a Windows EC2 instance placed in a VPC without an IGW / NAT, I confirmed sign-in to the AWS Management Console, the S3 bucket list screen, and the DynamoDB console screen.

-Within the supported scope, console access can now be configured via VPC Endpoints, expanding the options for network control.
-On the other hand, configurations that eliminate the internet path introduce additional considerations such as availability design for closed-network connectivity and costs, so we recommend evaluating these factors when adopting this approach.
+For supported service consoles, it is now possible to configure console access via VPC Endpoints, expanding the options for network control.
+On the other hand, configurations that eliminate the internet path introduce additional considerations such as availability design for private connectivity and costs, so we recommend evaluating these factors when adopting this approach.

 Reference Links